Health & Fitness

 Kids who play baseball experience this injury quite often, with a ball straight to the face.
 Injuries like this are why a lot of athletes wear mouth guards to protect their pearly whites.
 Typically, busted lips come with broken teeth, so seeking medical attention is a biggie in this situation.

 You just never know, stitches might be required as well, depending on how bad the injury is.
-All in all, injuries happen, but you can get through them a little bit better when you know how to handle them!
+All in all, childhood injuries happen, but you can get through them a little bit better when you know how to handle them!

 Image by Freepik